clewisdavis/The-Joy-of-React/course-notes.md

 - So please, re-render with this new value.
 - Telling React to redo all the work that it has already done, to determine what the UI is.
 - And on the next pass, next render, it should use the new values.
-- When React sees `setStrength(strength + 1);`, React makes a "calendar appointmet" but *it doesn't interupt what it is already doing*, running through the function.
+- When React sees `setStrength(strength + 1);`, React makes a "calendar appointment" but *it doesn't interrupt what it is already doing*, running through the function.
 - **It's going to go through the rest of the function, without changing anything.**

 - And the next time we run the function `Character`, the new values will be populated.